GaiwanTeam/clojurians-log-v2/README.md

 issues in clojurians-log and keep maintaining it.

-But the decision to make an independent v2 makes a lot of sense to me personally to get a chance to completely re-architect the solution form all the lessons we've learnt over the years.
+But the decision to make an independent v2 makes a lot of sense to me personally to get a chance to completely re-architect the solution from all the lessons we've learnt over the years.
 It also sounds much more exciting 🙈🙈

 We will still be able to carry some of the independent modules over and